 For face taping that gives skin a lift, the experts do not recommend wearing them for extended periods.
 “Using a piece of tape, especially one that is ‘supposed’ to hold your skin down for a whole night, can damage the skin barrier when you take it off.
 This tape isn’t made to be safe on the skin and can cause redness, irritation, and acne breakouts,” notes Dr. Horn.
 “The adhesive must be incredibly tight and therefore, uncomfortable to use for an extended time to ‘hold’ the muscles still.”

-Dr. Vasyukevich agrees and says the tapes are good for a three minute video but should not be worn longer than a few hours.
-“For a wedding, for a night out, for a video tutorial, they are great.
-They are a visual tool, but nothing more,” he says.
+Dr. Vasyukevich agrees, saying the tapes are suitable for short uses like weddings, nights out, or video tutorials.
+Prolonged use may stretch the skin, which should be avoided.
+“They are a visual tool, but nothing more,” he says.
 “What you’re doing is the opposite of lifting when you’re using these too long and that is where the danger lies.
 It’s actually stretching the skin and that’s not what you want so you have to be careful.”

 For someone who is noticing the improvements the face tape can make, the experts say a conservative facial procedure may be helpful for a long-term lift.
 “A mini facelift is a procedure that’s more limited in scale,” says Dr. Vasyukevich.
 “It’s not as steep, the incisions are much shorter the healing time is a lot faster.”

 Dr. Horn suggests alternatives for a refreshed look without tape.
 “To reduce lines and wrinkles, use SPF 30 sunblock, adjust your skin-care routine, and consider Botox or filler,” he advises.
 “Adding retinoids improves cellular turnover, reducing fine lines.”